CodeSmasherLight/CodeSmasherLight/README.md

 - 👋 Hi, I’m @CodeSmasherLight, a Frontend Developer with basic knowledge of Backend
 - 👀 I’m interested in Competitive Programming
 - 🌱 I’m currently learning Data Structures and Algorithms
-- 💞️ I’m looking to contribute in open source and to improve my problem solving skills
+- 💞️ I’m looking to contribute in open source and improve my problem solving skill

 <!---
 CodeSmasherLight/CodeSmasherLight is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.